 Added by Acts 1982, No. 669, §1; Acts 1998, 1st Ex.
 Sess., No. 122, §1; Acts 2002, 1st Ex.
 Sess., No. 156, §1, eff.
 April 25, 2002; Acts 2006, No. 11, §2.

-Murphy Law Firm, LLC also represents workers and passengers who are involved in train and railroad accidents.
+The personal injury lawyers at Murphy Law Firm, LLC also represents workers and passengers who are involved in train and railroad accidents.
 Learn more information about your rights and what options you have for pursuing the benefits you deserve.
 At our firm, we rely on a team of personal injury lawyers and staff to provide the representation that our clients deserve after train accidents.
-Quality representation includes direct communication, thorough accident investigations, personalized attention and ethical treatment that puts your best interests first.
+Quality representation includes direct communication, thorough accident investigations, personalized attention, and ethical treatment that puts your best interests first.

-After a Train Accident, Talk With a Lawyer
+After a Train Accident, Talk With a Personal Injury Lawyer

 §866.
 Compulsory motor vehicle liability security; failure to comply; limitation of damages